gritukan/hamkaas/lab4/README.md

 - `interface.h, interface.cpp` - contains the interface of the shared library that is used for the communication between the frontend and the backend.
 - `kernels.h, kernels.cu` - contains the CUDA kernels that are used for node execution.
 - `model.h, model.cpp` - contains the code that compiles and executes the model.
 - `node.h, node.cpp` - contains the code that represents the nodes of the computation graph.
-It has a class for every node type (e.g., `MulNode`, `SumNode`, etc.) that defines the node behavior.
+It has a class for every node type (e.g., `MatMulNode`, `SumNode`, etc.) that defines the node behavior.
 - `parser.h, parser.cpp` - contains the code that parses the script and converts it into the tree of nodes.
 - `tensor.h, tensor.cpp` - contains the `TTensorMeta` class that represents the tensor type and shape.